Cathedral Church of St Marie, Sheffield: Establishment of the Church of St Marie

+Role as a Cathedral

 On 30 May 1980 the new Diocese of Hallam was created and St Marie's became a cathedral.
 Bishop Moverley was installed as its first bishop and served until his death in 1996, after which Bishop John Rawsthorne became the second Bishop of Hallam.

 An extensive programme of renovations caused the cathedral to close in September 2011, reopening in November 2012.
 During that time the sanctuary was extended into the crossing and reordered, a new cathedra was installed and the choir moved to the west end of the building.
 Side chapels and roofing was restored, in some cases revealing original features previously hidden.
 New heating and toilet facilities have also been installed.
 During the restoration process, a collection of Nottingham alabaster carvings, mostly originating from the 15th century, were discovered and also underwent extensive restoration, finally going on display in the cathedral cloisters in April 2017.

 Following the reopening in November 2012, Bishop Rawsthorne retired at the age of 78.
 In July 2014, Bishop Ralph Heskett was installed as the third Bishop of Hallam.